Navigation

 The Denbighshire LBAP is an evolving document and is currently being reviewed in line with the UK plan and the devolved Welsh targets and actions.
 The actions plans can be accessed from the web-based Biodiversity Action Recording System (BARS) and like the UK BAP, progress against those actions is also reported on here.

-Click here to view the Denbighshire LBAP and progress reports on BARS
+Click here to view the Denbighshire LBAP and progress reports on BARS.

 Reporting and the Biodiversity Action Reporting System (BARS)

 Through the UK BAP process, action plan targets and actions for species and habitats have been produced and are owned by lead partners and their Steering Groups.
 All Steering Groups, together with LBAP partnerships, reported progress on these in 1999, 2002, 2005 and 2008.
-They will be due to report again in 2011.
+The Biodiversity Action Reporting System (BARS) is the main information collection mechanism for biodiversity action across the UK.
+Since the 2005 reporting round all reporting has been through this system.

-The Biodiversity Action Reporting System (BARS) is the main information collection mechanism for biodiversity action across the UK and the 2005 reporting round was, and all future reporting will be, done through this system.
-It is web-based, created for the entire UK Partnership to support the planning, monitoring and reporting requirements of national and local BAPs.
-The system can be accessed by the general public and there are a number of report-generating facilities to extract various data on the UK, country or local BAPs targets and actions, including Denbighshire’s, as well as status reports for species and habitats.
-BARS can be accessed at www.ukbap-reporting.org.uk.
+A new version of BARS was launched in 2012, with the facility to view biodiversity action on an interactive map.
+The system was created for the entire UK Partnership, to support the planning, monitoring and reporting requirements of national and local BAPs.
+The system can be accessed by the general public and there are a number of report-generating facilities to extract various data on the UK, country or local BAP targets and actions, including Denbighshire’s, as well as status reports for species and habitats.
+BARS can be accessed at www.ukbars.defra.gov.uk.

 Footer